ordina-jworks/ordina-jworks.github.io/_posts/2020-02-24-Chatbots-Introduction-and-a-Practical-Case.md

 # Practical case: FleetBot Dina
 At Ordina, we have about 800 cars in our Fleet.
-These, along with everything concerning alternative modes of transport and phone subscriptions, are managed by only two people: Anja and Hélène.
+These, along with everything concerning alternative modes of transport and phone subscriptions, are managed by only two people.
 As you're probably thinking right now, this sounds like quite the amount of work to be handled, and you would be quite right.
 At the time of writing this blogpost, they have to deal with up to 150 emails on a daily basis, which is only expected to rise as Ordina is constantly growing.
 Since we at JWorks also have questions from time to time, but wanted to lift a bit of their workload, we decided to pitch them the idea of building a chatbot.